 Recommended: How to Get Out of Student Loan Debt

 Moving Forward (With a Little Help)

 If you’re excited about the possibility of going back to school to finish your degree (or earn a new one), you might not have to let concerns about financing keep you from moving forward.

 You can contact your current service provider with questions about payment options on your federal loans.
-And if you’re interested in refinancing with a private loan, you can start by shopping for the best rates online, then drill down to what could work best for you.
+And if you’re interested in refinancing with a private loan now, you can start by shopping for the best rates online, then drill down to what could work best for you.

-There is no application or origination fee (that’s something you should always check), and SoFi members have access to career coaching, financial advice, and other benefits that could come in handy when starting a new chapter in life.
+There are no fees with SoFi student loans (that’s something you should always check), and SoFi members have access to career coaching, financial advice, and other benefits that could come in handy when starting a new chapter in life.